MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch5.md

 ![Module3Chapter5tep2im](images/module3chapter5step2im.PNG)

-3. In the Project view go to Assets->Resources->Prefabs, and drag the TableAnchor prefab on top of the SharedPlayground object to make it a child.
+3. In the Project view, go to Assets->Resources->Prefabs, and drag the TableAnchor prefab on top of the SharedPlayground object to make it a child.
 4. Expand the MixedRealityPlayspace parent object, TableAnchor object, and expand the Buttons object as well.

 ![Module3hapter5step5im](images/module3chapter5step5im.PNG)